Most “aloe vera gels” marketed for the face aren’t actually designed for facial skin.

 - Dry or dehydrated skin

-- Face and body use
+- Multi-purpose use

 What stands out:

-- Smooth, medium-weight texture
+- Smooth texture

 How to Use Aloe Vera Gel for Best Results

-- Apply aloe vera gel to slightly damp skin
+- Apply to slightly damp skin

-- Use a thin, even layer — more is not better
+- Use a thin, even layer

-- Allow it to absorb for 30–60 seconds
+- Let it absorb for 30–60 seconds

-Who Should Use Aloe Vera Gel on Their Face?
+Who Should Use Aloe Vera Gel?

-- Have sensitive or reactive skin
+- Sensitive or reactive skin

-- Experience redness or post-sun irritation
+- Redness or irritation

-- Live in a dry climate (always layer with a moisturizer)
+- You live in a dry climate

 Aloe Gel vs Aloe-Based Moisturizers